yoav-lavi/crispr/README.md

 `crispr` respects `.gitignore` files and only changes files that should be committed.

-The `.crispr.json` template file itself is automatically ignored when replacing tokens.
+The `.crispr.json` configuration file itself is automatically ignored when replacing tokens.

 ![usage](https://github.com/yoav-lavi/crispr/blob/main/usage.png)